DomVinyard/designdev/README.md

 2. Write some stuff
 3. Add a rocket emoji (🚀) on the first line

-Write anywhere using any notes app that can sync with Dropbox (I use [iA Writer]).
-Dropbox keeps the devices (and the blog) in sync at all times as a single source of truth.
+Use any notes app that can sync with Dropbox.
+(I use [iA Writer]).
+Write anywhere, Dropbox keeps all your devices (and the blog) in sync at all times as a single source of truth.

 ### Usage

-If you want to launch your own auto-deploy notes-as-a-backend app this should be enough to get you started pretty quickly.
+If you want to launch your own auto-deploy notes-as-a-backend blog this should be enough to get you started.
 Clone this repo and set the following environment variables.

 ```
 NETLIFY_BUILD_HOOK=url # from Netlify